Stochastic differential equation approach to understanding the population control bias in full configuration interaction quantum Monte Carlo: Exact relations for the population control bias

 In order to quantify how the population control bias in the variational and the norm projected energy estimators scale with walker number it is useful to introduce the difference between the exact and the averaged eigenvector $\delta {\langle\mathbf{c}\rangle} = {\langle\mathbf{c}\rangle} - \mathbf{c}_0$.
 From the definition of the variational energy \eqref{eq:Rayleigh} we obtain

-where the inequality on the right comes holds because $\mathbf{H} - E_0 \mathds{1}$ is a positive semidefinite matrix.
+where the inequality on the right holds because $\mathbf{H} - E_0 \mathds{1}$ is a positive semidefinite matrix.
 The denominator can be bounded by the square of the walker number

-where the equality will hold if the coefficient vector has a single nonzero element, or all walkers congregate on a single configuration.
+where the equality will hold if the coefficient vector has a single nonzero element, i.e\ all walkers congregate on a single configuration.
 Thus we obtain a lower bound for the bias in the variational energy estimator

 A similar procedure can be performed for the norm-projected estimator to obtain

 We can now reason about the scaling with walker number.
 When the norm projected energy estimator exhibits power law decay $\sim N_\mathrm{w}^{-\alpha}$ we may expect a faster decay for the variational energy estimator of Eq.~\eqref{eq:boundVEloose} with $\sim N_\mathrm{w}^{-2\alpha}$ because of the squared appearance of the walker-number dependent quantities ${\delta\left\langle \mathbf{c} \right\rangle }/ {\langle N_\mathrm{w} \rangle}$.